bobby-valenzuela/Dev-Environment/README.md

-I have lots already set up in myy terminal:
+I have lots already set up in my terminal:
 - Ohmyzsh (zsh theming and plugins)
 - nvim
 - updates to my $PATH